-Then restart cinelerra by changing Settings $\rightarrow$ Preferences $\rightarrow$ Appearance tab and in Plugins icons pulldown, choose your new directory.
+Then restart cinelerra in the hulk theme by changing Settings $\rightarrow$ Preferences $\rightarrow$ Interface under the Editing area where the Theme: box exists.

 37.1 FFmpeg Video and Audio Plugins (credit to WPfilmmaker)

 Cinelerra 5.1 currently comes with 102 of the video plugins and 45 of the audio plugins developed by the FFmpeg project (ffmpeg.org).
 As of May 2017, these plugins do not have a GUI with buttons like the rest of plugins, therefore to change settings it is necessary to change the variables by hand.